Call for Symposia - Now Open

 Understanding Pain Mechanisms

 General Information Regarding the Summit

-The American Pain Society will hold its first Scientific Summit March 4-6, 2018 in Anaheim, CA. The theme for the meeting is Understanding Pain Mechanisms.
+The American Pain Society will hold its first Scientific Summit March 4-6, 2018 in Anaheim, CA. The theme Understanding Pain Mechanisms includes an interdisciplinary focus on a broad range of mechanisms that contribute to the development of pain and to benefit from pain treatment across the full spectrum from developmental neurobiology of pain processing to psychological factors that predict development of chronic pain.
 The Summit format allows for a comprehensive shared meeting experience to fully explore this theme through plenary lectures, focused symposia sessions, interactive and networking sessions, SIG meetings, poster sessions and exhibits.

 At this time, the APS Scientific Program Committee invites the submission of proposals for Focused Symposia.
 Topics should align with the theme of understanding pain mechanisms and pain treatment mechanisms for presentation during this meeting and may include the following topics: